JakovTomasic/no-headache.nix/README.md

 In interactive VM shell you can also enter interactive python-fhs environment by using the name of the env (just run `python-fhs`).

 Compatibility environments can also be built and tested outside of the VM.
-To build the compat env on the host OS (outside of a VM) just run ``nix build -f compat-envs/python-fhs.nix`` and then enter interactive shell with `./result/bin/python-fhs`.
+To build the compat env on the host OS (outside of a VM) just run ``nix --extra-experimental-features nix-command build -f compat-envs/python-fhs.nix`` and then enter interactive shell with `./result/bin/python-fhs`.

 # Shared directory